viktordiktor/springGraphQLMovie/README.md

-# Spring Boot + GraphQL + MySQL + Docker Compose + Flyway *Movies API*
+# Spring Boot + GraphQL + PostgreSQL + Redis + Docker Compose + Flyway *Movies API*

 ---

 This application is designed for viewing, adding, deleting, modifying, and searching movies.
 It utilizes **GraphQL**, an open-source query language and data manipulation language, to build web-oriented programming interfaces.
 The project utilizes **Spring for GraphQL**, which is based on **GraphQL Java**.
+I also implemented caching with the help of **Redis**.

 ---